OpenStack Administration Training

-OpenStack Public and Private Clouds are one on the major growth areas in IT and something that you can join.
+OpenStack Public and Private Clouds are one of the major growth areas in IT and it is something that you can join.
 This 3-day course takes you from OpenStack Novice to OpenStack Hero following the requirements for the Certified OpenStack Administrator exam.
 Being run by The Urban Penguin you can be assured of your success.

 Created and delivered @theurbanpenguin

 Identify the purpose and history of OpenStack and the services that make up the Cloud Environment